georg-jung/ArpLookup/README.md

   * [WSL 2](https://github.com/Microsoft/WSL/issues/2279)

 Note that the used method does not work in WSL 1 and might not work on every Linux distribution.
 Checking the `Arp.IsSupported` property accounts for this (though it does not check if you are actually allowed to access `/proc/net/arp`).
 In WSL 2 this library will work as on most "real" Linux distributions as [this issue describes](https://github.com/Microsoft/WSL/issues/2279).
 While I did not test this library on Android/Xamarin I have read in different places that reading `/proc/net/arp` is possible (given the right permissions).

-## Credits

-The Windows version is based on [nikeee/wake-on-lan](https://github.com/nikeee/wake-on-lan).